TITLE 89: SOCIAL SERVICES

 "Guidance/discipline" means the ongoing process of helping children to develop inner controls so that they can manage their own behavior in socially approved ways.

 "Infant" means a child from 6 weeks through 14 months of age.

 "Initial background check" means fingerprints have been obtained, as verified by a receipt from the fingerprint vendor, and the individual has cleared a check of the Statewide Automated Child Welfare Information System (SACWIS) and the Illinois Sex Offender Registry.

 "Intergenerational activities" means activities that involve children and adults in shared activities that occur at least monthly on a regular basis.

 "Kindergarten child" means a child currently enrolled in kindergarten who is eligible to attend first grade during the next school year.

 "LEADS" means the Law Enforcement Agency Data System.

-"License" means a document issued by the Department of Children and Family Services that authorizes child care facilities to operate in accordance with applicable standards and the provisions of the Child Care Act of 1969.
+"License" means a document issued by the Department that authorizes child care facilities to operate in accordance with applicable standards and the provisions of the Child Care Act of 1969.